 Fall 2021 Credit Classes: Many fall classes will be fully online, but classes that focus on hands-on skills and learning experiences will meet on campus.
 Most lab sections are scheduled on-campus for the fall semester.

 Noncredit courses may be in-person, online, or hybrid for fall.Student Guidance

 Faculty and staff have begun a gradual return to campus.
-Beginning August 2, 2021, all staff employees are required to work on site at least two days a week.
+All staff employees are required to work on site at least two days a week.